-If you’re reading this article, you probably know how sleep affects our day to day function and how important it is.
-So now, we’re going to talk about two things that are known to help us sleep, melatonin and weed aka THC, CBD, Marijuana and Cannabis.
-How effective are these two?
+Let’s talk about two things that are known to help us sleep: melatonin and weed aka THC, CBD, Marijuana and Cannabis.
+How effective are they?
 Is one more effective than the other?
-Is it possible to take them together?
+Can you take them together?
+What will happen?

 Weed or marijuana that is derived from Cannabis Sativa is a very strong sedative due to its higher THC content.
 However, its use is either illegal or requires a prescription in a lot of states.
 Though not quite as strong, melatonin is available over-the-counter and is safer since it’s a naturally occurring hormone in the body.
 You can also take weed and melatonin together as long as you can have a full night of sleep.

 Having trouble sleeping due to jet lag?
 Nature Made Melatonin 3 mg Tablets is a product that I would recommend for it helps regulate the body’s biological clock and adjusting the sleep-wake cycles.
 For a product that helps relieve pain and gives a feeling of relaxation for a night of better sleep, House of Healing Natural Hemp Oil is what I would suggest.

 Melatonin and Weed Comparison Table

 What Is Melatonin?

 Melatonin is a hormone naturally found in the brain and mainly released by the pineal gland.
 It is responsible for synchronizing the circadian rhythms of the body that includes controlling your sleep-wake cycles.